Christina of Denmark: Duchess of Milan

 Francesco II Sforza died in October 1535, leaving her widowed when she was thirteen.
 Her rights as a widow to the town of Tortona for life was secured, while the Duchy was incorporated with the Empire.
 However, Massimiliano Stampa remained in charge as castellan of Milan, and Christina remained in the ducal residence.
 Charles V supported her wish to stay in Milan, as she was very popular there and her presence was regarded as a protection to Milanese independence and calm.
 As a way to save Milanese independence, Stampa suggested that she marry the heir to the throne of Savoy, prince Louis of Piedmonte, but the plan failed because of his death shortly thereafter.
-Pope Paul III suggested that she marry the son of his niece Cecilia Farnese, who, though a few years older than her, was raised as her foster son in the court of Milan after the death of his mother.
+Pope Paul III suggested that she marry the son of his niece Cecilia Farnese, who, though a few years older than she, was raised as her foster son in the court of Milan after the death of his mother.
 When the French king repeated his claims to the throne of Milan on behalf of his son, the duke of Orléans, a marriage was suggested to the youngest son of the French monarch, the duke of Angoulême, but Charles V refused the match unless Angoulême, instead of Orléans, was granted the Duchy of Milan, should he recognize the French claims on the Duchy.
 Christina welcomed duchess Beatrice of Savoy when Savoy was occupied by the French, and was present on the meeting between Beatrice and the Emperor in Pavia in May 1536.
 In December of that year, Milan was officially given over to the command of an Imperial official, and Christina was escorted to Pavia.
 Before she left, she took the title Lady of Tortona, and had a governor named to manage her dower city for her.

-In October 1537, Christina went to live at the court of her aunt, the Governor of the Low Countries, Dowager Queen Mary of Hungary, by way of Innsbruck, visiting her sister at the palatinate before arriving in Brussels in December.
+In October 1537, Christina went to live at the court of her aunt, the Governor of the Low Countries, Dowager Queen Mary of Hungary, by way of Innsbruck, visiting her sister at the Palatinate before arriving in Brussels in December.
 Christina was a favorite of Mary.